-Having proper Italian coffee is a large portion of the authentic experiences one can indulge in when in Italy.
+Having proper Italian coffee is one of the most authentic experiences you can indulge in when in Italy.
 It’s only natural then to want to take some Italian coffee home with you at the end of your Italian holiday.

 There are many famous Italian coffee brands: Lavazza, Illy, and Segafredo to mention but a few.
 As well as many local Italian companies roasting coffee in small batches and creating artisan blends.
 You just have to take your pick!
 Also, don’t forget the Moka, if you want to drink coffee every morning just like the Italians do.

-Alternatively, click here to buy Italian coffee from abroad.
+Alternatively, click here to easily buy Italian coffee.

 Click here for more details about Italy’s coffee traditions: